South Gippsland Coastal Strategy

 Protection of coastal views

-by Tim Le Roy, 20 days agoShare on Facebook Share on Twitter Share on Linkedin Email this linkOur shire has some of the most spectacular coastal vistas, most of which are unspoiled by development.
+by Tim Le Roy, almost 2 years agoShare Protection of coastal views on Facebook Share Protection of coastal views on Twitter Share Protection of coastal views on Linkedin Email Protection of coastal views linkCLOSED: This discussion has concluded.Our shire has some of the most spectacular coastal vistas, most of which are unspoiled by development.
 The Cape Liptrap coastal park is the closest remnant wilderness to Melbourne.
 Venus and Waratah Bays’ offer spectacular views of the Prom and the uninterrupted horizon of Bass Strait.
 The intrusion of the 52 turbines at Tarwin Lower, standing 136m tall, plus the associated 32km of power lines, creates a visual, industrialised blight on our coastline that can be seen from multiple locations across our shire.

 Our coast is a valuable asset that creates jobs for many by attracting construction of homes, local tourism and a variety of other activities.
 People love living here and enjoying the wonderful rural and ocean vistas.
 The potential to place hundreds of >300m tall turbines 10km off our shire coastline will impact the views and biodiversity of the region for generations, whilst providing few demonstrated economic benefits.
 (The Bald Hills wind farm has never delivered the touted local jobs but delivered millions to urban and overseas investors.)